-When not staying at home during their clinical rotations, PA Learners are responsible to keep the Program office informed of their current housing with their local address and local phone number.
+When not staying at home during their clinical rotations, PA Learners are responsible to keep the PA Program office informed of their current housing with their local address and local phone number.

-If a student believes they may have extenuating circumstances that can affect the housing that is offered for a particular placement, the student must contact the Office of Health Professions Student Affairs to discuss their situation.
-Only with the support of the OHPSA will any changes be considered, in consultation with the student, the counsellor and the Clinical Course Director.
+If a student believes they have extenuating circumstances that can affect the housing that is offered for a particular placement, they must contact the Clinical Placement Coordinator immediately.
+Students with accommodations must reach out to the Office of Learner Affairs (OLA) to discuss their situation.
+Only with the support of the OLA will any changes be considered, in consultation with the student, the counsellor and the Clinical Course Director.